lyokha/nginx-custom-counters-module/README.md

 all = 5 | all?a = 9 | /test = 4 | /test?a = 9 | /test?b = 1 | /test/rewrite = 1
 ```

-Now let's see how many bytes were sent by nginx so far.
+Now let's see how many bytes were sent by Nginx so far.

 ```ShellSession
 $ curl 'http://127.0.0.1:8020/bytes_sent'